 The $730,248 grant provided by RWJF went into effect on June 15 and will allow the project to run through December 2018.
 The Princeton, N.J.-based foundation — established in 1972 after the death of Robert Wood Johnson II, son of the founder of health care conglomerate Johnson & Johnson — generates roughly $400 million in grants nationally each year.
 Its goal is to “build a national culture of health, enabling everyone in America to live longer, healthier lives.”

-Local and regional analysis of private and public investments in rural health along with other cross-cutting areas such as rural economic development and K-12 education will ultimately generate a series of best practice reports, recommendations and new partnerships for consideration and use by funders interested in better rural philanthropic practice.
+Local and regional analysis of private and public investments in rural health along with other cross-cutting areas such as rural economic development and K-12 education will ultimately generate a series of best practice reports, recommendations and new affiliations for consideration and use by funders interested in better rural philanthropic practice.

 “We really have a tremendous opportunity to advance thinking and action on how philanthropy can best support rural communities,” Smart said.
 “There is a wealth of exciting and important rural work being supported by local and regional philanthropy.
 The project will dig deep into the characteristics of the work and the communities throughout all the rural regions of the country.
 We see this as a major opportunity to advance the field.”